Purpose now email book

 • Limited community features compared to others

-10. Bettermode
+12. Bettermode

 Bettermode (formerly known as Tribe) is a white-label customer community builder that can be added to a company website, giving the ability to create forums for discussion, ask questions, and share content.
+As a membership platform, it has a bunch of different templates to choose from.

 Tribe- screenshot